digitaldrummerj/digitaldrummerj.me/content/blog/draft/stop-zoom-trolls.md

     ![non verbal](/images/stop-zoom-trolls/non-verbal.png)

-* Turn Off Allow removed participants to rejoin
+* Turn Off Allow removed participants to rejoin.
+If you kick an attendee, you want them to stay out of the meeting.

     ![allow removed aprticipants to rejoin](/images/stop-zoom-trolls/allow-removed-participant-to-rejoin.png)

-* Turn Off Virtual Background
+* Turn Off Virtual Background to ensure that they don't put an inappropriate background image behind themselves.

     ![virtual backgrounds](/images/stop-zoom-trolls/virtual-backgrounds.png)